 The upside is that the iLoop system works with all tools and accessories, not just the main floorhead.
 The Dyson V11’s automatic system only works with the primary floor head and mini motorised tool.

 Secondly, the Tineco provides full suction control when you don’t want to use “Auto” mode.
 Instead of needing to choose between three pre-defined settings, the Tineco has a slider to set the suction to whatever you need, which is great for balancing suction power against battery life and difficulty pushing.
 This provides excellent control, but is a more manual solution than the Dyson V11.

 Most importantly, the Tineco Pure One S12 provides excellent cleaning performance when in “Auto” mode.
 This is crucial, as it means you can conserve battery life by using “Auto” without sacrificing much cleaning power.

 You’ll need to switch to manual power settings quite frequently though.
 While the “Auto” mode does a good job most of the time, there are certain types of cleaning where you’ll need to force the vacuum to give you more power.
 Vacuuming larger debris is an example of this issue, as sometimes the iLoop system doesn’t realise that it should increase suction.

 The Pure One S12 is an excellent cordless vacuum for cleaning carpets.
 Whether you set suction manually or use the “Auto” mode, it does a great job of pulling out dirt and dust from deep in carpet fibres.

 If we have a small complaint, it’s that the edge cleaning on carpets isn’t perfect.
 We’ve seen much worse though!

-It’s a decent vacuum for hard floors, including hardwood and laminate, although we don’t think it quite matches the best models in this regard.
-While it’s pretty good at picking up smaller debris, it struggles more with larger objects, such as cereal.
+It’s a decent cordless vacuum for hard floors, including hardwood and laminate, although we don’t think it quite matches the best models in this regard.
+While it’s good at picking up smaller debris and fine dust, it struggles more with larger objects, such as cereal.
 The Tineco also isn’t the best vacuum for picking up debris from between floorboards, although it’s better than most cordless vacuums when performing this tricky task.